alibaba/arthas/web-console/arthasWebConsole/README.md

-# a WEB client based on HTTP API for arthas
+# a Web client based on HTTP API for arthas

+## usage

+* Through clicking the button in the top right corner, you can quickly get or clear sessionId
+* When you are in trouble, refreshing the page is a good way
+* Some features must be used with sessionId. but some features must be used without sessionId

 ## develop

-* strongly recommand devloping with vscode
+* Strongly recommand devloping with vscode
 * TS + VUE3 + Tailwindcss + xstate
-* you can view the http requesting process with xstate
+* You can view the http requesting process with xstate
+* The final bundle will be placed in `../target/static`

 ### notice

 * When use pull_results, you can't use other cmd, such as ```sc class```.
 * The consoleMachine.ts will be replaced perRequestMachine.ts + pinia sooner or later